fozzarelo/launchpad/README.md

 [![Launchpad screenshot](screenshot.png)](https://launchpad.graphql.com/1jzxrj179)

+## Issues

+Secrets don't work in new pads.

 ## Architecture

 For an overview of how Apollo Launchpad is built, check out the [post detailing the original effort](https://dev-blog.apollodata.com/how-we-built-launchpad-cb09cbf39ab6).
 This is a visualization of that effort: